etchdroid/etchdroid-website/index.md

 ### Contributing to EtchDroid

 A good way to contribute to the project is to translate it to your language.
+A full translation from scratch shouldn't take you more than 30 minutes.

 <div style="text-align: center; padding-top: 30px;">
 <a href="https://hosted.weblate.org/engage/etchdroid/">